 Founded in 1902, Università Bocconi is Italy's most respected economics and business university.
 Bocconi is a private university committed to playing a strong academic and cultural role in a fully international context within the fields of economics, management, statistics and law.

 Bocconi's modern, urban campus lies in the heart of Italy's bustling business and finance world, and the course offerings provide a quality response to a wide range of educational needs.
-It offers a broad range of programs taught in Italian and in English by distinguished Italian and international Faculty.
+It offers programs taught in Italian and in English by distinguished Italian and international Faculty.
 Lessons with highly qualified faculty and distinguished visiting professors are enriched with seminars and workshops involving members of the Italian and international business community, who inject a strong dose of practical economic reality into the course curriculum.

 Bocconi is located in the northern Italian city of Milan, a metropolitan area of 3 million people.
 Milan is Italy's hub to Europe, the financial capital of the country, and according to the experts, the "Fashion Capital of the World."
 Milan also boasts artistic and cultural masterpieces renowned all over the world, such as Leonardo da Vinci's iconic Last Supper.
 Because of Milan's unique location, you are within a few hours of the Mediterranean, the Alps, and Italy's lake district, including Lake Como, Lake Maggiore, and Lake Garda.